reaptor/FSharp.Blazor/README.md

 # Introduction
-FSharp.Blazor is a thin F# layer on top of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
-It enables you to write your Blazor views and logic in F#.
-This project is inspired by and based on the great work of [Bolero](https://fsbolero.io).
-The main difference is that Bolero uses the Elmish programming model while FSharp.Blazor uses the same programming model as Blazor.
+FSharp.Blazor is a thin F# layer on top of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) that enables you to write your Blazor views and logic in F#.

+The project is inspired by and based on the great work of [Bolero](https://fsbolero.io).
+The main differences is that Bolero uses the Elmish programming model while FSharp.Blazor uses the same programming model as Blazor.
+Bolero also has a focus towards the [client-side hosting model](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0#blazor-webassembly) while FSharp.Blazor focuses on the [server-side hosting model](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0#blazor-server)

 # Getting started
 Install [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download)